tnt2402/SOCIR-2023/challenge_5/labs.md

 ![](imgs/2023-10-29-09-44-45.png)

-So i write [a python script](./lab06_payload/lab06.py) to generate all cookies with payloads from phpggc
+This [python script](./lab06_payload/lab06.py) can generate all cookies with payloads from phpggc

 Intruder settings:
 ![](imgs/2023-10-29-10-02-53.png)